First Tracks Pre-Orientation Trip

 Denver is the Mile-High City, and we will be leaving it and heading into the mountains, at an even higher altitude.
 At this high of an altitude, the sun shines very directly and harshly - sunscreen is an absolute necessity.
 Additionally, it is easy to become dehydrated so you need to be careful to drink a lot of water.
 Some people can feel sick when adjusting to a high altitude, but most people who hydrate should feel fine.
 If you have more questions about this, just contact us!

 If you’re a First Tracks participant who will live in the residence halls, you are considered an early arrival and will receive your residence hall key when you arrive on campus to check in for the First Tracks program.
-You can move in on Sunday, August 13, from 9 a.m. - 12 p.m., and your parents and families can help you during this time.
-When you return to campus from the First Tracks experience you can unpack more and settle in.
+You can move in during First Tracks check-in on Saturday, August 16, from 10 a.m. - 1 p.m.
+We will also return to campus the Tuesday evening before move-in day on Wednesday, August 20.
+Family and friends can help you move in either Saturday, August 16 or Wednesday, August 20.

 Withdrawal and Refund Policy